How to carbonate and serve beer directly from the BREWHA 4-in-1

 The beer can be carbonated in the fermenter through force carbonation with a CO2 tank once fermentation is complete, or, with care, the beer can be naturally carbonated by capturing the gas released during fermentation.

 Whether you are naturally or force carbonating, it is VERY IMPORTANT to always have the Pressure and Vacuum Safety Valve attached directly to one of the lid ports.
-If capturing the gas during fermentation, it is best to use a blow off hose until late in fermentation (e.g. when the gravity is below 1.020) to reduce the risk of over pressurizing and damaging the tanks.
+If capturing the gas during fermentation, it is best to use a blow off hose until late in fermentation (e.g. when the gravity is below 1.020—a lower starting gravity with a small head space, and a larger starting gravity with a large head space) to reduce the risk of over pressurizing and damaging the tanks.
 On the second 1.5" lid port, a valve should be attached, then a 1.5" tee is recommended, with a pressure gauge (or spunding valve apparatus) attached to the vertical side of the tee (1/4" thread pressure gauges are very common and can be connected to a 1.5"TCx0.25" coupling), and a Fermenter Gas in Post attached to the horizontal (even if naturally carbonating, the Gas in Post will be used to adjust CO2 volumes if fermentation does not deliver quite enough and/or to maintain gas levels when serving lowers the beer level in the tank).
-If force carbonating, carbonating stones can be used (customers have reported that attaching the BREWHA Aeration Stone to the racking port works well and the tank is fully carbonated in 48-72 hours when held at 5C/41F), however, adding CO2 from above is not much slower, and will eliminate the risk of gas stirring up any sediment/yeast that has settled out.
+If force carbonating, carbonating stones can be used (customers have reported that attaching the BREWHA Aeration Stone to the racking port works well and the tank is fully carbonated in 48-72 hours when held at 5C/41F), however, adding CO2 from above is not much slower, will eliminate the risk of gas stirring up any sediment/yeast that has settled out, and reduces the amount of flavor and aroma compounds that might be scrubbed out of the beer by gas bubbles.

 Once CO2 is added (either naturally or forced in), the Chiller can circulate cold water through the jacket to reduce the temperature of the beer—this will reduce carbonation time and allow more volumes of CO2 (CO2 dissolves more readily at lower temperature) and help remaining yeast to drop out of suspension (crash cooling).
 Even if not wanting to carbonate in the fermenter, having some pressure in the fermenter when cooling will elminate the risk of a vacuum forming as the pressure offsets the vacuum created by water/beer shrinking as it cools.